thunderbird2009/book_rmn/ch5_multi_tower_scoring_model.md

 Output logits (for CTR/CVR prediction)
 ```

 **Limitation**: This pattern **does NOT explicitly reflect the retrieval objective**.
 The MLP must implicitly learn the dot product interactions during training.
-While this can work (the MLP has sufficient capacity to approximate dot products), it's less efficient and provides weaker alignment between retrieval and ranking stages.
+While this can work (the MLP has sufficient capacity to approximate dot products), it's less efficient and provides weaker alignment between retrieval and scoring stages.

 #### Pattern B: Cross-Feature Interaction + MLP (More Expressive)

-Modern ranking models add explicit **cross-tower interactions** before the MLP to capture feature combinations. **This pattern explicitly reflects the retrieval objective** (see explanation below).
+Modern scoring models add explicit **cross-tower interactions** before the MLP to capture feature combinations. **This pattern explicitly reflects the retrieval objective** (see explanation below).

 ```
 Tower outputs: E_user, E_context, E_ad [each 128-d]